Pixoto is an online community where photographers compete to have the best images in their category.

 Pixoto also has a directory of Contributors that is sorted by image score.
 For example you can find a list of the top Wedding photographers on Pixoto and then view their profile pages.
 Profile pages are customizable and include top-scoring images, bios and contact information.

 Pixoto offers cash prizes every week to the best image in each category and periodically will run larger contests related to specific content areas.

-A Player is someone who submits images to Pixoto.
-Currently, our Players are photographers, but stay tuned because in the not-to-distant future we will add other types of images.
+A Contributor is someone who submits images to Pixoto.
+Currently, our Contributors are photographers, but stay tuned because in the not-to-distant future we will add other types of images.

 Who owns the images on Pixoto?

-The Player!
-When a Player uploads an image to Pixoto they maintain full copyright over that image, but we are granted a license to display the image for the purposes of providing our service.
-If a Player doesn’t want their image displayed on Pixoto anymore they can delete it at any time.
+The Contributor!
+When a Contributor uploads an image to Pixoto they maintain full copyright over that image, but we are granted a license to display the image for the purposes of providing our service.
+If a Contributor doesn't want their image displayed on Pixoto anymore they can delete it at any time.
 Please see our terms for more detailed explanation.